wpilibsuite/frc-docs/source/docs/software/can-devices/third-party-devices.rst

 Third-Party CAN Devices
 =======================

 A number of FRC vendors offer their own CAN peripherals.
 As CAN devices offer expansive feature-sets, vendor CAN devices require similarly expansive code libraries to operate.
 As a result, these libraries are not maintained as an official part of WPILib, but are instead maintained by the vendors themselves.
+For a guide to installing third-party libraries, see :ref:`3rd Party Libraries <third-party-libraries>`

 A list of common third-party CAN devices from various vendors, along with links to corresponding external documentation, is provided below:

 Cross-the-Road Electronics
 --------------------------